nicozanf/web2py-pyinstaller/README_mac.md

 /Library/Frameworks/Python.framework/Versions/3.7/lib/tcl8/8.5/**msgcat-1.6.1.tm**

 ## Debugging
 The 'normal' binaries have only the external python modules included (i.e. no gluon*).
-In this way, new versions of web2py can be simply deployed by substituting the web2py source files inside the ZIP file.
-But sometimes this could be broken due to new requirements.
+In this way, new versions of web2py can be simply deployed by substituting the web2py source files inside the ZIP file but the main program web2py.py must not be modified.
+Sometimes this could be broken due to new requirements.
 In this case you need to make a 'fat' binary version by changing to True the BUILD_DEBUG variable in build_web2py.py.
 Then you can examine the new executable (for new modules to be specified in web2py.mac.spec) with the command:

 pyi-archive_viewer web2py.exe